 Accept That Others Feel the Holiday Stress too

 Understanding that others feel the stress of the holiday season will help you feel less isolated.
 When you know you’re not the only one feeling holiday stress, you’ll be more likely to talk about coping with holiday stress.
 You should feel as though you’re battling the holidays with your friends and family instead of against them.

 If you feel like the holidays are too stressful to handle, or your stress levels remain heightened well after the holiday season is over, professional help could be exactly what you need.

 Clinical psychologists, therapists, and even lifestyle coaches are often a good place to start.
 They can work with you to develop tactics to deal with stress that are personalized to your needs.
 They’ll be able to provide specific types of psychotherapy, such as cognitive behavioral therapy, that are designed to attack the symptoms of high stress from two directions: cognitively and behaviorally (and without medications).

 If the stress symptoms persist or get worse, it may be time to see a psychiatrist.
-If you’re located in San Diego County, you can schedule a consultation with a psychiatrist or one of our psychiatric physician assistants at Pacific Psychiatric Intervention & Wellness Centers.
+If you’re located in San Diego County, you can schedule a consultation with a psychiatrist or one of our psychiatric physician assistants at Pacific Psych Centers.
 During this consultation, we’ll investigate whether or not a medication or some other type of psychiatric intervention may be appropriate.

 Our providers are able to offer the latest, evidence-based treatments to help people struggling with symptoms of depression and anxiety that may have been brought on by chronic and/or high levels of stress.
 We regularly help upwards of 200 patients each month deal with a variety of difficulties in managing the symptoms of depression and anxiety.
 Realizing you need help is the first step to realizing real improvements in your life.
 The second step is actually getting that help.
 PPC can help you find the solutions you need to improve your life today.